Civil Law in Australia: Protecting Your Rights and Resolving Disputes

 Defamation and Reputation Protection

 Defamation law in Australia protects individuals and certain organisations from false statements that damage their reputation.
 Whether you have been defamed through social media, online reviews, publications, or broadcast media, our lawyers can advise you on your prospects of bringing a claim and assist with concerns notices, cease and desist demands, and litigation under the Defamation Acts applicable in your state.
-We also defend individuals and businesses facing defamation claims brought against them.
+Lawyers in our network also defend individuals and businesses facing defamation claims brought against them.

 How It Works